innovate-invent/innovate-invent.github.io/_posts/2019-07-07-Yellowstone-Fill-Times.md

 | Slough Creek           | October 16 - June 14       |
 | Tower Fall             | September 30 - May 23      |

 Two additional campgrounds were marked outside the park that might be worth looking at.
 [Lewis & Clark Caverns State Park](http://stateparks.mt.gov/lewis-and-clark-caverns/) has reservable cabins and campsites that do not fill until much later in the year.
-Eagle Creek Campground is another option but its close proximity to the park will likely have it fill quickly too.
+Eagle Creek Campground is another option but its proximity to the park will likely have it fill quickly too.

 Xanterras campgrounds are reservable and usually book up a year in advance.
 If there is a last minute cancellation or someone leaves early it is still possible to get into these campsites the day of.
-This is not the case for the NPS campgrounds, they are available to the first person to get there the morning you wish to stay and you can keep the campsite for 14 days (during the summer season).
+This is not the case for the NPS campgrounds, they are available to the first person to get there the morning you wish to stay and you can keep the campsite for 14 days (during summer).
 If you call the NPS information center they will not provide you with any information on how busy the campsites usually are and advise you to arrive early to wait in line (5-6am).
 Campsite offices open at 7:30am each day and begin processing new visitors.
-You can not stay in the park outside of designated camp sites, and for someone travelling a great distance there is a risk of being stranded outside the park in the middle of the night.
+You can not stay in the park outside of designated camp sites, and for someone traveling a great distance there is a risk of being stranded outside the park in the middle of the night.
 The decision to take a gamble on the availability of the NPS campsites should not be taken lightly and thorough research should be done to ensure an enjoyable vacation.

 *Note: If you don't care about pretty graphs just skip to the end.*

 NPS provides the time a campsite fills each day on their [website](https://www.nps.gov/yell/planyourvisit/campgrounds.htm).
 Plotting this data can reveal trends that would aide the decision to visit the park.

 For the remainder of this analysis it will be assumed that earlier fill times are caused by higher demand and higher park traffic.
-This is not necessarily true as visitor behavoir is complex and there can be additional factors that might motivate people to arrive at the park at different times, on different dates.
-The goal is to observe qualititative trends rather than produce quantitative conclusions.
+This is not necessarily true as visitor behavior is complex and there can be additional factors that might motivate people to arrive at the park at different times, on different dates.
+The goal is to observe qualitative trends rather than produce quantitative conclusions.

 Click on an image for an interactive graph of the data.
 You can hide parts of the interactive graph by clicking on the legend items.